pawelsuswal/palletizing/README.md

 # Palletizing
-Simple application emulating process of palletization of random packages by to robots to single pallet.
+Simple application emulating process of palletization of random packages by two robots to single pallet.

 ## How to run:
 Tested only for python 3.11.